 If your undergraduate major does not fit those described above but you are still interested in pursuing a future in Catholic Education, please contact the Director of PACT.

-Pictured Above Right: A PACT 13 teacher at Bellesini Academy in Lawrence, MA.
+Pictured Above Right: A PACT 14 Teacher at Lowell Catholic High School in Lowell, MA.

-Top of Page: A PACT 12 teacher at St. Stanislaus School in Fall River, MA.
+Top of Page: A PACT 14 teacher at St. John Paul II High School in Hyannis, MA.